1. Home

 man holding his hands above and away from his cat

-You wouldn’t like it if somebody snuck up behind you and scared you, would you?
+You wouldn’t like it if somebody snuck up behind you and scared you, right?
 Well, neither does your cat.

 cat sitting calmly in a man's lap